 Best Possible Days Sales Outstanding= (Current receivables x number of days in period) / credit sales for period

 It is important to remember that DSO should never be the end-all-be-all of your investigation into accounts receivable performance.
-You will need to also look at the other metrics mentioned below to paint a complete picture.
+You will also need to look at the other accounts receivable performance metrics mentioned below to paint a complete picture.
 Also remember:

 - DSO fluctuates with revenue and other short-term changes.